nikki93/flo/readme.md

 ### Add a deadline

-An event with only a to-date is a deadline.
+A deadline only has a to-date.
 When using a short format and the date is less than the date of today, flo assumes that it belongs to the next month.

     $ flo deliver assignment-04
        0       today 11:00  eat lunch